 With a playful flow between landscape and interior and a focus on the Japanese ideology of "wabi-sabi", acceptance of transience and imperfection, the end product is a timeless ode to both the ingenuity of the client and the beauty of the surrounding natural environment.
-The entry space blurs distinction between inside and outside with a strong connection to courtyard, pool and outdoor living area between zones.The designers fulfilled the clients request to have ocean views from the master bedroom situated at the rear of the house by clever use of 525 Series louvre windows and external 618 Series stacking doors to in turn provide an unobstructed line-of-sight through the open spaces.
+The entry space blurs distinction between inside and outside with a strong connection to courtyard, pool and outdoor living area between zones.The designers fulfilled the clients request to have ocean views from the master bedroom situated at the rear of the house by clever use of 525 Series louvre windows and external 618 Series stacking doors to provide an unobstructed line-of-sight through the open spaces.

 Harnessing the natural environment, this design enables manipulation of breezes through a variety of window features on the façade enabling a vast range wind control through the living spaces depending on the season.
 Silicon butt-joined corner 616 Series windows and plus Aneeta sash-less inserts with 400 series framing featuring 10mm glass provide unhindered ocean views.